calebnance/jekyll_blog-calebnance/_posts/jquery/2013-07-16-using-jquery-mousetrap-for-key-commands-on-your-website.markdown

 ---
 Today I want to talk about this new (super small) jQuery Library, Mousetrap.
 It allows you to **add keyboard shortcuts to your website**!

-First you want to download <a href="https://github.com/ccampbell/mousetrap" class="btn btn-default" target="_blank" rel="noopener">mousetrap.min.js</a>
+First you want to download <a href="https://github.com/ccampbell/mousetrap" class="btn btn-outline-dark" target="_blank" rel="noopener">mousetrap.min.js</a>

-Also, it is dependent on the jQuery library <a href="https://jquery.com/download/" class="btn btn-default" target="_blank" rel="noopener">Download jQuery</a>
+Also, it is dependent on the jQuery library <a href="https://jquery.com/download/" class="btn btn-outline-dark" target="_blank" rel="noopener">Download jQuery</a>

 Here is the simplest call for mousetrap, just a key stroke and it fires off a jQuery function or alert.